 E*Trade offers the same basic service roster as the one provided by Scottrade.
 You can access about 7,600 mutual funds, of which 1,100 are NL, NTF.
-They offer several high-tech trading platforms
+They offer a

 Etrade Promotion Offer

+pay a $49.99 fee.
 That’s also the amount you’ll hand over if you sell an NTF fund within 180 days.
-TD Ameritrade devotes a section of its website to retirement planning, but aside from a few tools, the material
+TD Ameritrade devotes a section of its website to comprehensive

 TD Ameritrade Promotion Offer